Did you know that your browser is out of date?

 NERA conducts environmental work related to the 1978 Amoco Cadiz oil spill.
 This and other environmental work, primarily relating to damages to natural resources and cost/benefit studies on environmental pollution, form the basis for a new practice group focused on environmental economics.

-NERA is acquired by Marsh & McLennan Companies, global team of professional services companies offering clients advice and solutions in the areas of risk, strategy, and human capital.
+NERA is acquired by Marsh & McLennan Companies, a global team of professional services companies offering clients advice and solutions in the areas of risk, strategy, and human capital.

 NERA opens its first non-US office in London, largely to assist the UK government with matters related to privatization.
 The privatization of the UK electricity industry is a groundbreaking assignment for NERA, one that proves that economists can be useful in previously unrealized ways.